jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 	<div><b>November 2023</b></div>
-	<div>Both papers I wrote with my intern mentor and fellow interns are accepted to <a href="https://www.aeroconf.org/">AeroConf 2024</a>.
+	<div>Both papers that I coauthored with my intern mentor and fellow interns are accepted to <a href="https://www.aeroconf.org/">AeroConf 2024</a>.
 See you there!</div>
 </li>

 <li>
 	<div><b>October 2023</b></div>
-	<div>I received <a href="https://www.cs.purdue.edu/graduate/gta-award-winners.html">Graduate Teaching Award</a> from my department, for my achievement as a CS 426 (Computer Security) TA in Spring 2022.
-Thank you,
+	<div>I received the <a href="https://www.cs.purdue.edu/graduate/gta-award-winners.html">Graduate Teaching Award</a> from my department in recognition of my work as a CS 426 (Computer Security) TA in Spring 2022.
+Thank you
 	{% include person_link.html name="Christina Garman" display="Christina" %},
-		for the nomination and all your support!</div>
+		for the nomination and for all of your support!</div>
 </li>

 <li>